andraugust/andraugust.github.io/quantum-examples.md

 ## 1. The Free Particle

-Conceivably the simples particle to model is one with no forces on it.
+Presumably the simples particle to model is one with no forces on it.
 This is the so-called _free particle_.
-Without forces the Hamiltonian is
+Without any forces the Hamiltonian is

 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$

-Note that mass is treated as a fixed parameter instead of as an operator, like position or momentum.
-The reason is that the mass doesn't have measurement uncertainty associated with it.
-Instead, it behaves like charge in that it's intrinsic to the particle and independent of measurement.
+Note that mass is treated as a fixed parameter instead of an operator like position or momentum.
+The reason is that mass doesn't have measurement uncertainty associated with it, it behaves like charge in that it's intrinsic to the particle and independent of measurement.

 Plugging $$\mathbf{H}$$ into the GSE yields the free particle TDSE